Educational workshops for middle and high school students

 RESCUE AND RESISTANCE

-WOMEN IN RESISTANCE: THE FIRST ENGAGED – CNRD
+WOMEN IN RESISTANCE: THE FIRST COMMITTED – CNRD

 Liaison officer, summoner of escapees or Jewish children, doctor... women played an essential role in the Resistance.
-Yet, in Memory and History, their actions were long neglected, as the image of the resistant-fighter was first imposed.
-By endeavouring to describe the itineraries and actions of five figures of resistance fighters, the students also initiate themselves into historical research, by reconstituting the journeys of heroic women, engaged in one way or another from 1940-1941.
+Yet, in memory and history, their actions were long neglected, as the image of the resistant-combatant was first imposed.
+By focusing on describing the itineraries and actions of five figures of resistance fighters, students are also introduced to historical research, by reconstructing the journeys of heroic women, committed in one way or another from 1940-1941.

 Themes: Female resistance, deportation, hidden children, engagement, memories.